uokorie/Analysis-of-Employee-details/README.md

 ![](Sheet_2.PNG)

 To highlight the employees whose name started with letter E on Sheet 3, I selected the range B2:B21.
 Then clicked on conditional formatting, New rule under home tab to create a new conditional formatting rule. in the dialog box, under select a rule type section, i clicked on "use a formular to determine which cell to format" i inserted =LEFT(B2,1)="E" into "format values where  this formular is true". i went into format cells dialog box to specify the cell format and clicked OK, and then OK on the new formatting rule dialog box.
+Finally to highlight the highest and the lowest salary, I selected the salary column, went to conditional formatting > top/bottom Rule > Top ten.
+In the dialog box, i changed 10 to 1 and chose "green fill with dark green text" to highlight the highest salary .
+I went through the same process but selected bottom 10 > typed 1 in the dialog box and chose "light red fill with dark red text" to get the lowest salary highlighted in red.

 ![](Sheet_3.PNG)